 What is the Future of Hemp Oil?

-With all this being said, what does the future of full-spectrum hemp oil look like?
+With all this being said, what does the future of full-spectrum hemp oil vs cbd look like?

 Although research is still in the early stages, it has started to expand as more research on these compounds is being conducted.
-More research and more data will allow us to better understand all the potential health benefits that full-spectrum hemp oil has to offer, as well as any potential drug interactions or safety concerns with these products.
-Additionally, more research will help to further support the currently proposed benefits of hemp oil and CBD products.
+More research and more data will allow us to better understand all the potential health benefits of full-spectrum hemp has to offer, as well as any potential drug interactions or safety concerns with these CBD products.
+Additionally, more research will help to further support the currently proposed benefits of full spectrum hemp vs CBD products.

-This research may lead to hemp oil being included in more and more products as people discover additional benefits.
-It will likely lead to more FDA-approved medications containing cannabinoids as well.
+This research may lead to broad spectrum hemp oil being included in more and more products as people discover additional benefits of full spectrum cbd.
+It will likely lead to more FDA-approved medications containing cannabinoids compounds as well.

 As the FDA starts to get more involved in this industry, we can expect more regulation of these products in the future.